-- ⅓ cup Manischewitz or sweet red wine
+- ⅓ cup Manischewitz (I like blackberry) or sweet red wine

-- Bake the walnuts in a single layer until toasted, or about 5-7 minutes.
+- Place walnuts in a single layer on a foil lined baking sheet and bake until toasted, about 5-7 minutes.

-- Next up, put your ½ cup sugar in a saucepan on medium heat and mix while melting the sugar.
+- Place ½ cup sugar in a medium saucepan on medium heat and mix while melting the sugar.

 - As soon as the sugar is melted, add the nuts and quickly coat the nuts.
-Transfer nuts to piece of wax or parchment paper and immediately break up the nuts with spoons.
+Transfer nuts to piece of wax or parchment paper and immediately break up the nuts with a spoon.

 - After you make your nuts, get those beets cooking!
 Toss beets in olive oil and salt and place on a foil lined baking sheet.
 Roast for 15 minutes or until tender.
 Let cool.